Uplink Performance of Cell-Free Massive MIMO with Multi-Antenna Users Over Jointly-Correlated Rayleigh Fading Channels: Introduction

 Motivated by the above observations, we investigate a CF mMIMO system with multi-antenna UEs over Rayleigh fading channels described by the jointly-correlated Weichselberger model.
-The major contributions of this paper are listed as follows. \begin{itemize} \item We consider a CF mMIMO system with multi-antenna UEs over the jointly-correlated Rayleigh fading channel, which is firstly considered in CF mMIMO, and investigate four different UL implementations from fully centralized to fully distributed. \item We derive achievable UL SE expressions for four implementations with MMSE-SIC detectors and arbitrary combining schemes and compute novel closed-form SE expressions for Level 3 and Level 2 with MR combining. \item We investigate MMSE and local MMSE combining scheme for the scenario of multi-antenna UEs.
-Besides, we show that MMSE combining in Level 4 and L-MMSE combining in Level 1 are also optimal to achieve the maximum SE value, respectively.
+The comparisons of relevant literature with this paper are summarized in Table~\ref{Paper_comparison}.
+The major contributions of this paper are listed as follows. \begin{itemize} \item We consider a CF mMIMO system with multi-antenna UEs and the pilot contamination over the jointly-correlated Rayleigh fading channel, which is firstly considered in CF mMIMO, and investigate four different UL implementations from fully centralized to fully distributed inspired by \cite{[162]}. \item We derive achievable UL SE expressions for four implementations with MMSE-SIC detectors and arbitrary combining schemes and compute novel closed-form SE expressions for Level 3 and Level 2 with MR combining.
+Note that our derived expressions hold for arbitrary combining scheme, arbitrary UL precoding scheme, and any Rayleigh fading channel models, e.g the Weichselberger model, the Kronecker model, and the i.i.d.
+Rayleigh fading model, etc. \item We investigate global MMSE and local MMSE combining schemes for the scenario with multi-antenna UEs.
+Besides, we show that global MMSE combining in Level 4 and L-MMSE combining in Level 1 is also optimal to achieve the maximum SE value, respectively.
 Moreover, in Level 3, the optimal LSFD scheme with multi-antenna UEs is proposed, which not only minimizes the MSE between the two-layer decoding signal and the original signal but maximizes the achievable SE for Level 3. \end{itemize}

 The rest of this paper is organized as follows.
-In Section \ref{se:model}, we propose the Weichselberger channel model for a CF mMIMO system and describe the phases of a CF mMIMO system, including the channel estimation and uplink data transmission.
+In Section \ref{se:model}, we describe the Weichselberger channel model for a CF mMIMO system, investigate some practical channel models and discuss their relationships to the Weichselberger model and describe the phases of a CF mMIMO system, including the channel estimation and uplink data transmission.
 Next, Section \ref{se:SE Analysis} introduces four levels of AP cooperation.
 The achievable SE, MMSE or LMMSE combining, the optimal LSFD scheme and novel closed-form SE expressions for Level 3 and Level 2 with MR combining are also provided in this section.
 Then, numerical results and performance analysis are provided in Section \ref{se:Numerical Results}.
 Finally, the major conclusions and future directions are drawn in Section \ref{se:conclusion}.